The PTA and the Physical Therapy Profession:

 - Fitness centers and sports training facilities

-PTAs must complete a 2-year associate's degree program and are licensed, certified, or registered in most states.
+PTAs must complete a 2-year associate degree program and are licensed, certified, or registered in most states.
 States requiring licensure, such as Tennessee, stipulate the specific educational and examination criteria.

 According to the Bureau of Labor Statistics, employment is expected to grow much faster than average because of the increasing demand for physical therapy services.
 Employment for physical therapist assistants is projected to grow “much faster than average” over the next decade (U.S. Department of Labor).
-The BLS recently listed PTA as #3 in the top 20 fastest growing occupations for 2014 - 2024.
+The BLS listed PTA job growth to be "much faster than average" for 2018 - 2028.